 Field-hunting tip

-Look in ultramafic igneous rocks, placer deposits country — that is the host setting where native iridium typically forms.
+Look in ultramafic igneous rocks, placer deposits country, the host setting where native iridium typically forms.
 If you start seeing platinum, magnetite, chromite in float, you are in the right ground.
 Field specimens usually show a grains, nuggets, cubes, octahedrons habit, so train your eye for that shape before scanning the outcrop.